jcastrofer/PrintNode-Business-Central-Integration/README.md

 In order to create the dependency, in your app.json, add the dependencies to this extension.
 For more information on how to do that, check this link: https://www.hougaard.com/how-to-reference-another-extension-from-an-extension/

-Once you're done, just declare a variable in your code, Codeunit: "Print Node Management", and call the **SendReportToPrintNode(ReportID: Integer; RecVariant: Variant; PrintJobTitle: Text)** function and call it whenever necessary.
+Once you're done, just declare a variable in your code, Codeunit: "PrintNode Management", and call the **SendReportToPrintNode(ReportID: Integer; RecVariant: Variant; PrintJobTitle: Text)** function and call it whenever necessary.

 If you have any doubts or comments, you can find me on twitter.com/jcastrofer